 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 High school and middle school students enrolled in any traditional public or charter school can take classes through Hawaii’s e-school.
 Parents who would like to enroll their student in online school full-time can hire a private provider.

 Homeschooling is another school option.
 Homeschooling is the process of parents educating students at home and is permitted in all 50 states.
 As both technology and school choices have spread in Hawaii, homeschooling is an increasingly popular choice with more support and resources than ever.
-Check here for resources about homeschooling specific to Hawaii.
+Find a great how-to about homeschooling in Hawaii here.
+You may also want to check out the Hawaii Homeschool Association or Christian Homeschoolers of Hawaii.

-Hawaii will celebrate National School Choice Week 2020 with a record-breaking 96 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/hawaii/.
+Hawaii celebrated National School Choice Week 2020 with a record-breaking 96 events and activities across the state.
+Click the button below to learn more about school choice in Hawaii.

 "Shining a spotlight on effective educational options for every child"